 AQUALIBRIUM – changing learners’ lives one water competition at a time!

-The South African Institution of Civil Engineering (SAICE) has just had their 13th annual Schools Water Competition on Friday 27 July 2018 at the Grundfos Green Building close to Johannesburg.
-What started as a South African competition where learners had to design, build and operate a water distribution system, exactly the same way qualified civil engineers would do in a municipality, has over the past two years become international with Swaziland and Zimbabwe also participating.
+The South African Institution of Civil Engineering (SAICE) will host the finals of their 15th annual AQUALIBRIUM Schools Water Competition on Friday 27 July 2018 at the Grundfos Green Building close to Johannesburg.
+What started as a South African competition where learners had to design, construct and operate a water distribution system, exactly the same way qualified civil engineers would do in a municipality, has over the past three years become international with Swaziland and Zimbabwe also participating.

 Very few interventions or career days have the advantage of practically illustrating what a career is all about.
-The finals of AQUALIBRIUM, the SAICE Schools Water Competition 2016, took place at the Sci-Bono Discovery Centre in Newtown, Johannesburg on Friday 29 July 2016.
 This is an adventure that everybody remembers once they had been there to experience the excitement first-hand!

-Regional winners came from as far as Bloemfontein, East London, Harrismith, Kimberley, Malmesbury, Pietermaritzburg, and Richards Bay, to combat the teams from Johannesburg and Pretoria, as well as the national winning team from Swaziland and Zimbabwe!
-Many of the teams were flown to Johannesburg and accommodated in a four-star hotel ― an experience that these young people, and some of the educators will never forget!
-For most, this was a first encounter with flying in an aeroplane and being in a ‘big city’.
-Without the sponsorships of Rand Water, AECOM, the Water Research Commission, Mhlatuze Water, Bosch Stemele, EWSETA and DPI Plastics, this would not be possible.
+Regional winners come from across South Africa and from Swaziland and Zimbabwe!
+Many of the teams are flown to Johannesburg and accommodated in a good hotel ― an experience that these young people, and some of the educators, will never forget!
+For most, this is a first encounter with flying in an aeroplane and being in a ‘big city’.
+Without sponsorships this would not be possible.
 If you are serious about inspiring learners to become civil engineering practitioners or water scientists, please contact us for sponsorship opportunities!

 Water distribution systems are important to supply safe and clean drinking water to people.
 The teams are tasked to design a model water distribution network to distribute three litres of water equally between three points on the grid using two different diameter pipes and connection pieces.
 They are then judged on how well they execute the task – working on a penalty points system.
 The teams have a period of about an hour in which to plan, design, build and operate their network.